CalcChatty/CalcChatty.github.io/docs/Text Generation/Story Writing.md

 Here is a flow chart describing the process:
 ![](../../assets/architecture.png)

-Here are the rest of the prompts.
+Here are the rest of the prompts to use to continue the conversation.
 Personally, I thought Zephyr was actually more creative but ChatGPT is obviously more forgiving for lack of clairity.
 Let's start by getting a critique from another philosopher:
 >Considering possible critiques of the story concept and themes by Jean-Paul Sartre, and their philosophical viewpoints.
 Write a paragraph assessing how
 Sartre might challenge or enrich the narrative and a second paragraph discussing any potential conflicts or resonances between Camus's and Sartre's ideas.`